Palmares (quilombo): Historiography

 In his article "Rethinking Palmares: Slave Resistance in Colonial Brazil," Schwartz challenges somewhat the historiographical conception of Palmares as a straightforward transposition of Angolan culture and sociopolitical structures, writing, "Much of what passed for African 'ethnicity' in Brazil were colonial creations.
 Categories or groupings such as 'Congo' or 'Angola' had no ethnic content in themselves and often combined peoples drawn from broad areas of Africa, who before enslavement had shared little sense of relationship or identity."
 Instead, he characterizes Palmares as a hybrid society combining traditions of various African groups.
 He traces the etymology of the word quilombo to the ki-lombo, a circumcision camp common among the Mbundu people of Angola that served to forge cultural unity among disparate local ethnic groups, and argues that this practice might have informed the diversity of Palmares.
 He also notes class stratification within the quilombo; those kidnapped in raids were often enslaved by the people of Palmares.
 He further highlights an economic interdependence between the inhabitants of Palmares and white Portuguese living nearby, manifested in the regular exchange of goods.

 Historian Alida C. Metcalf cites recent archeological discoveries at the site of Palmares that "reveal extensive Indian influence" to argue for an "image of the community as one formed by both Indians and Africans seeking freedom."

+Legacy

+Quilombo dos Palmares Memorial Park

+The Quilombo dos Palmares Memorial Park, created in 2007 in Serra da Barriga (AL) and listed by IPHAN in 1985, recreates in life-size the environment of the historic Republic of Palmares, the largest and longest-lasting quilombo in the Americas.
+The space features typical constructions such as flour and herb houses, indigenous huts and symbolic sites that preserve black culture, as well as audio in four languages narrating the history of the quilombo.

+The only theme park in Brazil dedicated to black culture, it offers attractions such as viewpoints, Afro-Brazilian cuisine, and cultural performances.
+In 2023, it recorded a 14.18% increase in the number of visitors in the first half of the year, compared to the same period in 2022, reinforcing its relevance as a historical, cultural, and educational landmark.